-3.4.44 Enquiries for the use of this venue is high as it has a multi-versatile space that meets various needs of the local community and businesses as the centre has very close proximity to transport links.
+3.4.42 Enquiries for the use of this venue is high as it has a multi-versatile space that meets various needs of the local community and businesses as the centre has very close proximity to transport links.
 The climbing wall is available to hire, subject to a certified or qualified instructor being on site for the duration of the hire.
-Enquiries from residents and charity groups are welcomed and discounts for these groups may be available.